rpellerin/dotfiles/README.md

   - Slack to `Super + S`
   - `/home/romain/git/dotfiles/scripts/lock-screen.sh` to `Ctrl+Alt+Delete`.

+  The layout is likely 105 key (intl) (check with `cat /etc/default/keyboard`).
+Set the repeat delay to 350ms and the repeat speed to 35.

 - In `Power manager`, make sure nothing happens when you close the lid (in both plugged mode or battery mode): no sleep mode, no turning off.
+Enable status notification.
+Disable screen blanking altogether.
-- In `Removable Drives and Media`, uncheck the 3 options about auto-mount and auto-broswe.
+- In `Removable Drives and Media`, uncheck the 3 options about auto-mount and auto-browse.
+- In `Notifications`, log all notifications and applications.
+- In `Mouse and Touchpad`, set the duration for `Disable touchpad while typing` to 0.4s.
+Also enable horizontal scrolling.

 ## 18. Nextcloud